JulianVidal/AGDA_HTML/reports/index.md

  - How should sub functions be represented?
    - As their own function that get called
    - Or should they be ignored and merged into the outer function

 # 5 - Post-Meeting Report
+For next week:
+ - Keep implementing queries from Mathtodon thread
+   - Keep track on how each query could be answered by a python graph and datalog
+ - Research about parallelization in general and in compilers
+ - Search about cmake
+ - Use graphviz to plot the dependency tree of TypeTopology

+Discussed how slow Agda compilation is, and how it could be parallelized.
+If you had a module A that has many dependencies and module B that has many dependencies which are different to the ones in module A. Those two modules could be compiled in parallel while avoiding the issue of overhead.
+As compiling based on topological sort would lead to loading of interface files that were previously loaded and removed.
+If module A and module B could be found with this project, it could lead to a significant speed up.

 # 5 - Notes
+Compilation strategy, topological sort
+Find the modules that are connected.
+Operation reserach, how to paralelize a task.
+FInd files that are most connece=ted but not connected to each other.
+Biggest subgraphs that aren't connceted
+Search cmake.
+graphviz - creates graph from agda